You are here

 Museum Hours

-Monday through Friday
+Monday - Friday

-Saturday and Sunday
+Saturday - Sunday

-Exhibits
+Ongoing Exhibits

-The primary exhibit is 23 internationally acclaimed models (dioramas), the first seven of which depict 230 years of landscape change in central New England, beginning with European colonization in 1700.
+The Fisher Museum's primary exhibit is 23 internationally acclaimed models (dioramas), the first seven of which depict 230 years of landscape change in central New England, beginning with European colonization in 1700.
 The remaining dioramas portray 20th-century forest management techniques and a series of conservation challenges including erosion and fire.

-Additional displays now bring the story up to modern times and include a brief overview of current Harvard Forest research.
-New displays in 2020 include:
+Additional displays now bring the story up to modern times, begin to address the harmful erasure of Indigenous people in our land narratives (this work is ongoing in partnership with the Nipmuc tribe), and include a brief overview of current Harvard Forest research.

 - A digital "modern diorama" constructed via high-tech LIDAR scans of Harvard Forest research sites, created by Peter Boucher in the Schaaf Lab at the University of Massachusetts--Boston.